 Example Answer:

 “I understand that you have shared sensitive information with me in confidence.
 As your care worker, I respect your privacy.
 However, if the information potentially puts you or others at serious risk of harm, I may need to discuss this with my supervisor to ensure appropriate actions are taken to keep everyone safe.
 I will keep you informed throughout the process and involve you in any decisions made.
-Your safety and the safety of others are paramount.”
+Your safety and the safety of others are essential.”

 Protecting Privacy vs. Safety Protocols